carolinan/fullsiteediting/armando/readme.txt

 == Changelog ==

-* January 3 2021
+* January 6 2021 Version: 1.1

+Removed the temporary Theme Check files.
+Copied the content of the meta template part to the main query because of a bug / missing featured in Gutenberg.
-Add editor styles.
+Added editor styles.
+Updated the spacing variable since it was not only used for horizontal margins.
-Update responsive footer width and spacing.
+Updated responsive footer width and spacing.
-Improve block styles and add the styles to more blocks for ease of use.
+Improved block styles and added the styles to more blocks for ease of use.
-Lighten the silver grey color.
-Reduce the opacity of the box shadow style.
+Lightened the silver grey color.
+Reduced the opacity of the box shadow style.
-Add box shadow to meta and comment area.
+Added box shadow to meta and comment area.
-Hide single page comment area on the home page.
+Hid the single page comment area on the home page.

-Bug fixes:
+Added a post grid template called main-grid.
-Add support for custom units
+Added support for custom units.
-Fix default page title width
+Fixed default page title width.
-Fix typos
+Prevented long titles from overflowing.
+Fixed typos.

 * December 28 2020
 Initial release